-Changes to Route 580 will reallocate resources in Pierce County to where they can be most effective in reducing crowding and improving OTP.
+Changes to Route 580 will reallocate resources in Pierce County to where they can be most effective in reducing crowding and improving on-time performance.

-Montlake Freeway Station closure mitigation will seek to reduce customer impacts and complaints by conducting a robust outreach process and providing customers knowledge of their alternative travel options, including expanded Route 542 service.
+Montlake Freeway Station closure mitigation will seek to reduce customer impacts and complaints by conducting a robust outreach process and providing customers knowledge of their alternative travel options, including expanded Route 542 service from UW to Redmond on evenings and weekends through September.